FASTAptamer/FASTAptamer/README.txt

 --------------------------------------------------------------------------------

 VIII.
 Version History

+Version 1.0.11 - Released July 20th, 2016
+fastaptamer_count may autodetect a FASTA file and switch to FASTA mode.
+This is just a safety net.
+This behavior is not defined in the usage, and should not be depended upon.

 Version 1.0.10 - Released July 20th, 2016
 Now fastaptamer_count can accept FASTA files as input, by using the -f flag.